-VR investor moves into cryptocurrency with asset store Rarebits
+VR investor moves into cryptocurrency with asset store Rare Bits

 “People are putting real money into this stuff,” Mahajan said.
 “They view it as an asset.
 The closest analogy to this is people buying rare Magic: The Gathering cards.
 We think we are on the cusp of something really big here.”

-Rarebits has had a store up for a while, and within a month it had $100,000 in transactions.
-It has items from more than 160 games are available so far.
+Rare Bits has had a store up for a while, and within a month it had $100,000 in transactions.
+It has items from more than 500,000 assets from 12 games available so far.
 It’s kind of like eBay, where users can post items to sell, and others can buy them.
-Right now, Mahajan said Rarebits is taking no fees.
+Right now, Mahajan said Rare Bits is taking no fees.

 “If you sell on other markets, you play 1.3 percent to 4 percent of your selling price,” he said.
 “We think we can make money in other ways through advertising or services for developers.”

-Rarebits has eight people.
+Rare Bits has eight people.
 A big company like eBay could come into the market.

 “That’s a risk with any startup,” Mahajan said.
 “But they would have to consider it a priority and see how it fits in their overall strategy.
 They need a team to build it.
 All we think of all the time is how to build the best possible asset site.”